-The primary objective of this grant's work is to continue monitoring the county wide groundwater-level network, established during the 2011-2013 phase of the project.
+The primary objective of this grant's work is to continue monitoring the county wide groundwater-level network, established during the 2011-2014 phase of the project, at a reduced scope.
+The frequency of the manual water-level measurements will be reduced from bi-monthly to triannual site visits and the number of wells will be reduced from 36 to the 15 wells with transducers.
+In addition, manual water-level measurements will be made in all 36 wells in February 2015 and 2106.
+The monitoring period will be from October 1, 2014 through October 31, 2016.
+The publication of the report from the previous agreement, scheduled for release by June 2015, will be delayed until June 2017 to include the data collected through October 2016.
 Water levels measured from wells in the network over a long term provide a better assessment of the current water resource and provide the basis from which to monitor long-term changes of the hydrologic system.
 This project will help document rural areas of the county that should be considered a priority in infrastructure planning efforts.
 In order to develop data that can be used reliably to evaluate groundwater supply trends, it is necessary to have as long a time series as possible.
 Funding this grant would continue to meet that need.
-Note that continued funding of this project will result in less cost per well tested than in the initial phase, due to the recently-approved grant by the CWCB Board of \$19,960 from the Severance Tax Trust Fund to purchase pressure transducers for the project.
+Note that continued funding of this project will result in much less cost per well tested than in earlier phases, due to reduction of manual measurements in non-transduced wells to only February, when static water levels are seasonally highest, and reduction of site visits to wells with transducers, yet retaining full data collection.